-4. Failure cases and "Dark Side" cases
+Failure cases and "dark side" cases

-Contrary to best practice cases, other cases describe situations marked by failure or offer a glimpse into the darker, less attractive or even outright unethical aspects of the management practices of certain managers or firms.
-The latter are referred to as "Dark Side" cases.
-Unless they are based on publicly available information (for example, if the case deals with an "affair" or "scandal" that has been made public, most failure cases and Dark Side cases are disguised to conceal the identity of the individuals and companies involved.
-Indeed, with some exceptions, companies are rarely willing to see their dirty laundry aired for all to see...
+Contrary to best practice cases, other cases describe situations marked by failure or offer a glimpse into the darker, less attractive, or even outright unethical aspects of the management practices of certain managers or firms.
+The latter are referred to as "dark side" cases.
+Unless they are based on publicly available information (for example, if the case deals with an "affair" or "scandal" that has been made public, most failure cases and dark side cases are disguised to conceal the identity of the individuals and companies involved.
+Indeed, with some exceptions, companies are rarely willing to air their dirty laundry.

-When considering failure cases or Dark Side cases, students can be asked questions such as: "How do you explain this failure?"
+When considering failure cases or dark side cases, students can be asked questions such as: "How do you explain this failure?"
 "What do you think went wrong?"
 "What would need to be done to prevent a similar situation from occurring?"

-Showcase case versus Dark Side case
+Showcase case versus dark side case

 Some journals publish only undisguised cases in which the companies or individuals are clearly identified.
-In choosing this approach, they present almost exclusively "showcase" cases depicting aspects of firm management that range from relatively neutral to outright flattering.
+In choosing this approach, they almost exclusively present "showcase" cases depicting aspects of firm management that range from relatively neutral to outright flattering.
 While it is undoubtedly pedagogically relevant to have students work on cases that present good or "best" practices in management, we believe that it is very risky to focus exclusively on such cases.
-Failure cases and Dark Side cases are also an indispensable and extremely valuable teaching tool.
+Failure cases and dark side cases are also an indispensable and extremely valuable teaching tool.